tholonia/tholonia.github.io/_the_book/003-ENERGY.md

 This concept that unmanifest forms are the same as ideas, existing in a non-physical, non-manifest, non-instantiated state, provides an elegant explanation for the origin and nature of the laws of physics.
 Just as physical forms like the ball and the cube have their ideal archetypes, the laws of physics and nature also possess their archetypal forms.

 The laws of a form and the form itself are not separate things.
-They are the same thing expressed in two different forms.
+They are the same thing expressed in two different contexts and scopes.
 Form itself is simply the result of a function, or by-product, of the law (or laws) as it is expressed within some material context.
 The form *is* the instantiation of the law.
 A circle's circumference is expressed by the formula 2πr, and every physical circle we encounter is an instance of that relationship.
 Archetypes can also have archetypes, which we might refer to as *meta-archetypes* or *meta-types*.
 The meta-archetype of a circle, for example, is the concept of a point, a 0-dimensional location with no length, width, or depth.
 A circle is defined as the set of all points equidistant from a given center, so the point is the more fundamental idea from which the circle's archetype is constructed.

 #### **Key 6:** Theories and ideas are archetypes in their own right, but like forms, they also have their archetypes.